DanielOaks/demoscene-basics/tweetcarts/basics.md

 You'll see this effect used all the time in the demoscene and in tweetcarts because it's easy to use and adjust (just change the values that you put into `sin` and `cos`, and adjust what you multiply/divide it all by).
 With enough tweaking, you can end up with something that looks like clouds, a twisty pattern for a tunnel – lots of different applications!

+[This page](https://lodev.org/cgtutor/plasma.html) also has some interesting information and examples of plasmas.

 <hr class="smol">

 Here are some carts that use this effect: